mika-f/udon-analyzer/docs/analyzers/PLANNED.md

 ## UdonSharp Compiler

-- `ERR: Static fields are not yet supported by UdonSharp`
 - `ERR: Only one field may target property {variable}`
 - `ERR: Invalid target property for {variable}`
 - `ERR: Property not found for {variable}`